microsoft/Windows-AppConsult-PWALab/Manual/README.md

 Indeed, the goal is to make the website a Progressive Web Application.
 This is achieved by adding
 - A web standard file which is the **Web app manifest**.
 The manifest will define the features of the app such as name, icon, splash screen, theme colors and so on.
-- A Service Worker that will be able to run in background.
-With many others possibilities, as acting as a middle man between the browser and the website, it will cahc pages in order to provide offline capabilities.
+- A service worker that will be able to run in background.
+Among many others possibilities, since it acts as a middle man between the browser and the website, it will cache pages in order to provide offline capabilities.

 We take care of all that in the following tasks.